aaruff/ZTreeQuestionAnswer/README.md

 Usage
 -----------------------
-To run the sample code download the project zip file, you should see a Download Zip button to the right, and decompress it.
-Run Z-Tree, import the sample program your interested in running (File, Import...), save the imported treatment, and run it.
+To run the sample code download the project zip file, there should be a Download ZIP button to the right of this text.
+Once the project file has been decompressed you can find all of the example source programs in the src directory.
+To run the sample program Start Z-Tree, import the sample program (File, Import...), save it (File, Save), and run it (Run, Start Treatment).

 Contribution
 ------------